THE CLIMATE CRISIS

 Japan has a wide variety of renewable energy options.
 For example, it has the world’s third largest geothermal reserves, although many of the sites are in mountainous areas with fragile power transmission networks or in national parks with nature conservation regulations.

-Under the system Japan introduced in 2012, the government set favorable prices for energy from wind and solar operators.
+Under the scheme Japan introduced in 2012, the government set favorable prices for energy from wind and solar operators.
 The higher rates, however, are passed on to consumers via electricity bills, and these purchasing fees have ballooned as renewable energy production expanded.
 In fiscal 2019 alone, the burden on the public will total ¥2.4 trillion, with the cumulative total reaching around ¥10 trillion.

 Meanwhile, many of the 10-year residential solar contracts with utilities began to expire in November as the nation winds down the subsidized surplus electricity purchase program — the precursor to feed-in tariffs — that was launched in 2009.